luxmentis/SiestaExt/README.md

 the relative priorities of loading, error and data states in much the same
 way: with the array of rules you pass.
-For example, to display data, no matter how stale: `statusDisplay: [.anyData, .loading, .error]`.
+For example, to display data, no matter how stale: `displayRules: [.anyData, .loading, .error]`.

+There are a few predefined sets like `.standard` (used above), which is short for to `[.anyData, .loading, .error]`

-### ...but you possibly want to render those yourself, more nicely
+### But possibly you want to render progress and errors yourself

 This is easy – just write your own version of `ResourceView`.
 That sounds onerous, but in fact you have very little code to write – most of the